danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 In those contexts, the investment in understanding the abstraction pays dividends because it's used widely and consistently.

-But in application code, where the primary goal is to model your specific business logic, explicit is often better than clever.
+But in application code, where the primary goal is to model your specific business logic, explicit is often better than dynamic.

 ## Lessons for Long-Term Projects